 Now, other than dis-ease, why get rid of negative emotions which are trapped in one's body?
 Well, for example, imagine a salesperson, who has a dream, they are well trained and knows how to sell, and wants to make more money.
 But every time that salesperson goes to close the sale, fear comes up.
 That salesperson is not going to do his or her best.
 Certainly the closing ratio will not be as high as it could be without the fear.
 Now imagine that same salesperson without the fear.
 Which one do you thing will do better?

-A unique process combining aspects of timeline therapy and energy healing as a self help tool in clearing unwanted negative emotions.
-Available on CD or download as MP3.
+A unique process combining aspects of timeline therapy and energy healing as a self-help tool in clearing unwanted negative emotions.
+Available for download as MP3.